Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Lower Bound

 \begin{proposition} Under Assumption \ref{assump:convex-X}, Problem \eqref{Equ:appro} has the same optimal value as the following bilinear SDP formulation: { \begin{subeqnarray} \Theta_{\textup{L}} (m_1) = &\max\limits_{\substack{t_k, \mathbf{p}_k, \mathbf{P}_k, \forall k \in [K],\\ \mathbf{Z},\mathbf{B} }} & \sum_{k=1}^K \left( t_k d_k^0 + \left( t_k \boldsymbol{\mu}^{\top} + \mathbf{p}_k^{\top} \left( \mathbf{U} \boldsymbol{\Lambda}^{{\frac{1}{2}}}\mathbf{B} \right)^{\top} \right) \mathbf{d}_k \right) - \sum_{i=1}^\tau \sum_{j=1}^\tau z_{ij} a_{ij}^0\\ &\rm{s.t.} & 1-\sum_{k=1}^K t_k = 0,\ \sqrt{\gamma_1} - \left\|\sum_{k=1}^K \mathbf{p}_k \right\|_2 \geq 0,\ \gamma_2 \mathbf{I}_{m_1} - \sum_{k=1}^K \mathbf{P}_k \succeq 0, \\ && t_k \left(\mathbf{A}\boldsymbol{\mu}-\mathbf{b}\right)^{\top} + \mathbf{p}_k^{\top}\left(\mathbf{U} \boldsymbol{\Lambda}^{{\frac{1}{2}}}\mathbf{B} \right)^{\top} \mathbf{A}^{\top} \leq 0, \ \forall k \in [K], \\ && \sum_{k=1}^K \left( t_k \mathbf{w}_k^0 + \left(t_k \boldsymbol{\mu}^{\top} + \mathbf{p}_k^{\top} \left(\mathbf{U} \boldsymbol{\Lambda}^{{\frac{1}{2}}}\mathbf{B} \right)^{\top} \right) \mathbf{W}_k \right) - \sum_{i=1}^\tau \sum_{j=1}^\tau z_{ij}\mathbf{a}_{ij} = 0 , \\ && \succeq 0, \ \forall k\in [K],\ \mathbf{B}^{\top} \mathbf{B} = \mathbf{I}_{m_1}, \ \mathbf{Z} \succeq 0, \end{subeqnarray}} where $\mathbf{p}_k \in \mathbb{R}^{m_1}$ ($ k \in [K]$), $\mathbf{P}_k \in \mathbb{R}^{m_1\times m_1}$ ($ k \in [K]$), $\mathbf{Z} \in \mathbb{R}^{\tau \times \tau}$, $\mathbf{B}\in \mathbb{R}^{m\times m_1}$, and $z_{ij}$ is the element of the matrix $\mathbf{Z}$.
 In addition, $\mathbf{Z}$ is the dual variable of the constraint $\sum_{i=1}^n (\boldsymbol{\Delta}_i x_i) + \boldsymbol{\Delta}_0 \succeq 0$ in $\mathcal{X}$ and $ { }$ ($ \forall k \in [K]$) are the dual variables of constraints \eqref{Cons:appro1}. \end{proposition}

-As solving Problem \eqref{Equ:bilinear} may not provide the optimal value of Problem \eqref{Equ:MainProblem}, we further quantify the gap between the optimal value of Problem \eqref{Equ:bilinear} (i.e., Problem \eqref{Equ:appro}) and the original Problem \eqref{Equ:MainProblem} (i.e., Problem \eqref{Equ:DROM2}) and show that this gap is bounded from above by a constant, as shown in the following proposition.
+As solving Problem \eqref{Equ:bilinear} may not achieve the optimal value of Problem \eqref{Equ:MainProblem}, we will further develop an upper bound for the optimal value of Problem \eqref{Equ:MainProblem} while \textit{closing the gap} between them in the next section.